zeevmoney/entimport-example/README.md

 ## Background:

-A few months ago we announced the Schema Import Initiative, its goal is to to help support many use cases for generating Ent schemas from external resources.
+A few months ago we announced the [Schema Import Initiative](https://entgo.io/blog/2021/05/04/announcing-schema-imports) , its goal is to help support many use cases for generating Ent schemas from external resources.
 Today, we are happy to announce the release of **entimport** - an importent (sorry) command line tool designed to create ent schemas from existing SQL databases.
 This is a feature the community has been asking for a long time.
 It can help ent users or potential users to transition an existing setup in another language or ORM to ent.
 It can also help with use cases where you would like to access the same data from different platforms ( automatically sync between them).
 The first version supports both `MySQL` and `PostgreSQL` databases.

 ## Getting Started: